 Financial statements are often used to judge whether a business is performing well or not, however these numbers alone seldom tell the whole story.
 Entrepreneurs might be knowledgeable in their chosen field, but may lack the technical skills to fully analyse financial statements.
-It is therefore crucial to investigate other methods available for analysis of their business.
+It is therefore crucial to investigate other methods available for analysis of their business with financial formulae.

 Seeing the big picture

 While financial statements offer a good picture of past performance, they are not entirely suitable for predicting where the company might be in the future.
 Because they use historical data, they cannot accurately reflect sudden market changes or illustrate where a company is going.
 They are also not universal across businesses – a R1-million turnover might be exceptional for a one-person show but inadequate for a 30-person business.

 More qualitative financial aspects of a business are not effectively accounted for in financial statements.
 Factors such as labour relations, customer satisfaction and efficient management are never included, but are critical aspects to decision making.
 One particular failing is that financial statements do not measure conversion rates of sales.
 This creates a narrow view of the business and its shortcomings.

 It’s therefore essential to use other measurement tools alongside financial statements to determine which processes are in need of improvement.
 Business owners can make use of certain formulae instead of relying on financial statements in isolation.
 While intimidating due to their surface-level complexities, they can be easily applied.